 Important policies to look out for include:

 Contents Insurance – Another crucial piece of coverage for salon owners, whether you work from your own home or a high street shop, is contents insurance.
 This helps to provide cover against the loss of or damage to the expensive equipment used, as well as other items such as furniture.
-It means you won’t be at a loss if your business is broken into and your equipment is stolen, or equipment breaks down.
+It means you won’t be at a loss if your business is broken into your equipment is stolen, or equipment breaks down.

 Van or business vehicle insurance